Tuning Your Carbs with an Exhaust Gas Analyzer

 The Morgan Company accomodated the clutch slave in two different

-configurations which I have named after the two MMC design chiefs respondible for them.
-Both the Plus 8s (1977 - 2004) and the Plus 4s (1987-2000) used the LT77 or its later swap-in replacement the R380.
+configurations which I have named after the two MMC design chiefs responsible for them.
+All Plus 8s (1977 - 2004) and the Plus 4s (1987-2000) used the LT77 or the R380 Gearbox SD1 bellhousings as their base.
+But the versions were modified differently.

 THE MAURICE OWEN SOLUTION